-practices differ from those followed by domestic companies under the NYSE listing standards.
-The NYSE has underscored that what is required is a brief, general summary of the significant differences, not a cumbersome and detailed comparison.59
+Listed foreign private issuers relying on home country corporate governance practices must disclose any significant ways in which their corporate governance practices differ from those followed by domestic companies under the NYSE listing standards, including with respect to Compensation Committee independence requirements.
+The NYSE has underscored that what is required is a brief, general summary of the significant differences, not a cumbersome and detailed comparison.
+66

-• Certification Requirement and Notification of Noncompliance:60 A listed foreign private issuer must submit an executed written affirmation to the NYSE annually within 30 days of the date it files its annual report with the SEC certifying as to the composition of its audit committee and the qualifications and biographical descriptions of its audit committee members, and certifying that it has provided disclosure of the significant corporate governance differences between its home country practices and those followed by domestic companies under the NYSE listing standards.
+Certification Requirement and Notification of Noncompliance67

+A listed foreign private issuer must submit an executed written affirmation to the NYSE annually within 30 days of the date it files its annual report with the SEC certifying as to the composition of its audit committee and the qualifications and biographical descriptions of its audit committee members, and certifying that it has provided disclosure of the significant corporate governance differences between its home country practices and those followed by domestic companies under the NYSE listing standards.
 Listed foreign private issuers must also submit an executed interim written affirmation to the NYSE each time that (i) an audit committee member who was deemed independent is no longer independent; (ii) a member has been added to the audit committee (iii) the company is no longer eligible to rely on a previously applicable exemption provided by Rule 10A-3 under the Exchange Act or (iv) the issuer determined that it no longer qualifies as a foreign private issuer.
-In addition, the CEO of a listed foreign issuer must promptly notify the NYSE in writing after any executive officer of the issuer becomes aware of noncompliance with applicable NYSE corporate governance standards.